paqtcom/graphite-design-system-site/src/components/input.md

 </div>

-### Mark the minority of text fields in a form as optional or required
+### Mark the minority of fields in a form as optional or required

 In a single form, mark only the required fields or only the optional fields, depending on whichever is less frequent in the entire form.
 If most of the text fields are optional, only the required fields should be give an asterisk or have labels appended with “(required)”.
-If most of the text fields are required, only the optional fields should be appended with “(optional)”.
+If most of the fields are required, only the optional fields should be appended with “(optional)”.
 An asterisk should never be used to note that a text field is optional.
 If you use an asterisk, be sure to include hint text to explain what the asterisk means.

 Try to only ask for information that’s required.